-Our Top Mindfulness Yoga Tips & Techniques will help keep your mind happy and healthy throughout your daily life, whether you are a beginner or already familiar with meditation.
-You will find yourself stepping back from daily challenges and approach them with new energy.
+My Top Mindfulness Yoga Tips & Techniques will help keep your mind happy and healthy throughout your daily life, whether you are a beginner or already familiar with meditation.
+You will find yourself stepping back from daily challenges and approaching them with new energy.
 You will get things done while enjoying the process without anxiety.
 We kept the format short and concise to help you benefit as much as possible and let you easily come back to it whenever you feel the need.
 Enjoy!

 One of the most common techniques to reduce your stress level is Mindful Breathing.
 Focusing your attention on breath can be a game-changing skill in your life.
 It can help you deal with stress, anxiety, negative emotions, and sharpen your skills of concentration.
 Try it out also to cool yourself down when your temper flares.